RubyCheng0419/Ruby_Cheng_project/README.md

 ### Tools

 The project will rely on the following technologies:
- * fmri prep, to preprocessing the frmi data.
+ * [fmri prep](https://fmriprep.org/en/stable/), to preprocessing the frmi data.
  * Markdown, to structure the text.
  * Python, with nilearn packages to analyze functional connectivity.
  * Jupyter notebook, to present the result.
- * Adding the project to the website relies on github, through pull requests.
+ * Adding the project to the website relies on GitHub, through pull requests.

 ### Data
 The [OpenNeuro website](https://openneuro.org/datasets/ds004144/versions/1.0.2) which provided the sample data in BIDS forms.